-OkCupid, one of the world’s most popular online dating services, has been left vulnerable to the threat of hacking as a result of several security flaws.
+OkCupid, one of the world’s most popular online dating services and a mainstay among the best dating apps for mobile devices, has been left vulnerable to the threat of hacking as a result of several security flaws.

 Researchers at cybersecurity firm Check Point discovered a range of dangerous flaws in the website and mobile app of the online dating service, which is used by more than 50 million people globally.

 - The best antivirus software to keep you and your devices safe

 - VPN: add an extra layer of security with a virtual private network

 - Just In: Disney, Microsoft, Nintendo and more hit by source code leak

 By leveraging these vulnerabilities, a hacker would have been able to view personal information such as full profiles, messages, email addresses, sexual orientation and other details that users input as part of OkCupid’s profiling process.

 The flaws would have also allowed a cybercrook to conduct myriad hostile actions, like “manipulating user profile data and sending messages” from a users’ account -- all without them knowing.

 Check Point explained that a hacker could do these things by injecting malicious code into the back end of the OkCupid website and mobile apps.

 As part of this process, the hacker would have had to create a “single, malicious link” that would be distributed to users of the online dating service.